Astrometric mock observations for determining the local dark matter density

-Before adapting the MA method to the mock observation data, we directly substitute the analytical velocity dispersion profile of Eq. (\ref{sigma_z_tracer}) in Eq. (\ref{ded_tracer}) and run the MCMC by fitting with the analytical density of Eq. (\ref{tracer_density}).
-In such a case, we can investigate intrinsic systematic biases of the MA method.
+Before adapting the MA method to the mock observation data, we directly substituted the analytical velocity dispersion profile of Eq. (\ref{sigma_z_tracer}) into Eq. (\ref{ded_tracer}) and ran the MCMC by fitting with the analytical density of Eq. (\ref{tracer_density}).
+In this case, we can investigate intrinsic systematic biases of the MA method.

-To begin with, we study the case of $w=0$: no constraint by the surface density.
 The result is shown in Figure \ref{A_NoE_NoSufCon_0_contours}.
-We can see that the LDMD is accurately determined; besides, the local and surface observable densities obtained are accurate enough to be within the 90 \% confidence levels.
+We can see that the LDMD is accurately determined.
 From this result, we expect that the isothermality assumed in Eq. (\ref{Jeans_integ}) for the deduced model does not lead to significant systematic biases (see also Appendix \ref{appendix1}) and that the MA method would be capable of determining the LDMD accurately if there are no observational errors and a sample size is large enough.
 We find, however, that $\rho_i(0)$ and $\sigma_{z,i}(0)$ of each component are largely degenerate with one another and not particularly well constrained.